tabletcorry/sysadvent-articles/graphite.markdown

 In Closing
 ----------

-If you are considering the installation of a metic gathering system, I would absolutely reccomend Graphite.
+If you are considering the installation of a metric gathering system, I would absolutely recommend Graphite.
 If you are using Collectd or Munin, give the web interface a try.
 It only takes a few minutes to setup and might give you a better insight into your servers' health.